neymarql/OmniMoE/README.md

 ### 11) Monitoring & debugging (unchanged priorities)

 - Track: per‑expert token counts, gate entropy, aux loss, tokens dropped, A2A latency/bandwidth, expert GEMM time, pipeline bubble.
 - Use NVTX scopes around A2A and expert compute; profile with Nsight Systems.
 A2A > ~25–30% step time is a red flag (re‑place EP groups and/or increase capacity).
-(This matches both NVIDIA and DS guidance.) ([NVIDIA Developer][11])
+The trainer now emits `moe_ms`, `a2a_ms`, ratios, and call counts every `logging_steps`, and the TensorBoard run mirrors these scalars for long-term tracking. ([NVIDIA Developer][11])

 ---